 Extra credit: There are options for extra credit in this course.
 The unit crossword puzzles are each worth a possible 4 bonus points.
-You may also earn 5 bonus points for participating in a (just one) service activity and 5 bonus points for a (just one) "learning event" (I will provide a list of some options) and submitting a paper about each (a 1-page summary of the activity/event and your reaction to it).
-These papers must be submitted through Canvas, by 5:00 p.m.
-Friday, May 6, 2022.
-There may also be other opportunities for bonus points, including participating in research, but please take advantage of them when they are available, because there are no guarantees about timing or availability.
+You may also earn 5 bonus points for participating in one Service Activity and 5 bonus points for one Learning Activity in addition to the required activities and submitting a paper about each (a 1-page summary of the activity/event and your reaction to it).
+These papers must be submitted through Canvas, by 11:59 p.m.
+Friday, May 5, 2023.
+There may also be other opportunities for bonus points, including participating in research.
+Please take advantage of them when they are available, because there are no guarantees about timing or availability.
 You are limited to 30 total bonus points.
 Extra credit opportunities CANNOT be submitted after their due dates.

-Accient Points

 Assignment Points

 First Paper 10

+Required Service Activity 10

+Required Learning Activity 10

+Concept Paper 40

 Big 5 Personality 10

 Frame Games, 5 @ 10 pts each 50

 4 e-mail Quizzes @ 5 pts each 20

 5 Best Classroom Quizzes @ 5 pts each 25

 5 Tests @ 50 pts each 250

-Total 365
+Total 425